 Have you ever started eating an ice cream cone, taken a lick or two, then noticed all you had was a sticky napkin in your hand?
 Or been going somewhere and arrived at your destination only to realize you haven’t noticed anything or anyone you met along the way?
-Of course you have, we all have!
+Of course you have!
 These are common examples of “mindlessness,” or as some people put it, “going on automatic pilot.”
 Which may lead you to wonder—how can I bring more mindfulness into my everyday life?

 We all fall into habits of mind and body, of attention and inattention, which result in our not being present for our own lives.
 The consequences of this inattention can be quite costly.
 They can result in our missing some really good things, and also in our ignoring really important information and messages about our life, our relationships, and even our own health.